kjosib/sophie/docs/tech/graphics.rst

 We're left with ``-r`` as the initial error term.
 Personally, I think this sometimes leaves warts on the 45-degree points, so I might try a 1/4 pixel bias of ``-r/2``.

+There is another small caveat.
+As described so far, this algorithm ends up producing odd-sized circles.
+It draws a one-pixel thick circle centered on *the pixel* at the center point.
+For instance, a radius-five circle plots the pixels ``(-5, 0)`` and ``(+5, 0)`` both, *which makes 11 pixels wide.*

+There is an alternative philosophy:
+That a radius-five circle should fit in a square ten pixels by ten.
+In this arrangement, the coordinate points occur between the pixels.
+This is what PyGame does, for instance.

+Honestly, I'm inclined to adjust Sophie's semantics to take an upper-left corner and a diameter.
+This way, the circle's exact bounding box is easily understandable, and you can have both even- and odd-sized circles.
+The trick is to reframe the problem as asking whether the point ``(x+0.5, y+0.5)`` is inside or outside the circle.
+Then the plotting symmetries and error bias must account for the half-pixel offset.

 Ellipses
 =========